Points and Miles to Tokyo

 Day Four

-We saw that our last day would have some rain, and we had walked 8 miles plus on each of our last two days.
-It was time for rest and get massages!
+We saw that our last day would have some rain, and we had walked 8 miles plus on each of our previous two days.
+It was time to rest and get massages!
 Luckily, we had a huge room to hang out in and late checkout (5:00 pm), so we could shower and relax after our massages.
 The last day of our points and miles trip to Tokyo was a time to recharge before heading to Australia.

 Additional Thoughts